zicklag/zicklag/README.md

 I'm the Chief Technology Lead at [Katharos Technology](https://katharostech.com), where we try to devevelop technology that is pure and uplifting.
 The most important thing in my life is my God and Father to whom I owe everything.

+I also have a [blog](https://zicklag.github.io/blog) where I write about stuff I'm learning and experimenting with.

 ## Random Facts 💡

 - **Things I'm Good At**